Eating apricot dumplings, © Niederösterreich-Werbung/Lois Lammerhuber

 Description

-Cistercian monks have lived and worked in Zwettl Abbey since 1138.
-The monastery, chapter house, dormitory and lavatorium of the monastery feature remarkable elements from the Romantic and Gothic periods.
-In the 18th century, Baroque furnishings were added to the church, and the library was built.
+Cistercian monks have lived and worked at Zwettl Abbey since 1138.
+The monastery complex features remarkable architectural elements from the Romanesque and Gothic periods, such as the cloister, chapter house, dormitory and necessarium.
+In the 18th century, the church was given a baroque interior and the library was built.

 • Abbey shop